lakekeeper/lakekeeper/examples/Readme.md

 * Jupyter: [http://localhost:8888](http://localhost:8888)
 * Keycloak UI: [http://localhost:30080](http://localhost:30080)

-Login the the UI with the following user:
-* Username: Peter
-* Password: Iceberg

 You can also login to Keycloak using:
 * Username: admin
 * Password: admin

+Keycloak also contains a non-admin user:
+* Username: Peter
+* Password: Iceberg

 ## Self-Build images
 Running `docker compose up` starts the `latest-main` release of Lakekeeper.
 To build a fresh image use: